Cao Bang

 Northeastern Vietnamese gem – breathtaking mountainous scenery and delightful traditional specialties.

 Cao Bang is a province located in the North-East region of Vietnam.
-Sharing borders with China on the north and east sides, it also adjoins Bac Kan and Lang Son provinces on the south side, and Ha Giang and Tuyen Quang provinces on the west side.
-As a result, Cao Bang’s location enables it to be involved in many phases of the country’s history and to be an important administration unit nowadays.
+It shares borders with China to the north and east, and adjoins Bac Kan and Lang Son provinces to the south, while Ha Giang and Tuyen Quang provinces lie to the west.
+This strategic location has allowed Cao Bang to play significant roles in various phases of the country’s history and remains an important administrative unit today.

 Photo : xevipnoibai.com